nrfconnect/sdk-nrf/applications/matter_bridge/README.rst

 * :kconfig:option:`CONFIG_BRIDGED_DEVICE_SIMULATED` - For the simulated bridged device.
 * :kconfig:option:`CONFIG_BRIDGED_DEVICE_BT` - For the Bluetooth LE bridged device.

-The simulated OnOff Light bridged device can operate in the following modes:
+The simulated On/Off Light bridged device can operate in the following modes:

 * Autonomous - The simulated device periodically changes its state.
-  To build the simulated OnOff Light data provider in this mode, select the :kconfig:option:`CONFIG_BRIDGED_DEVICE_SIMULATED_ONOFF_AUTOMATIC` Kconfig option.
+  To build the simulated On/Off Light data provider in this mode, select the :kconfig:option:`CONFIG_BRIDGED_DEVICE_SIMULATED_ONOFF_AUTOMATIC` Kconfig option.
 * Controllable - The user can explicitly control the On/Off state by using shell commands.
-  To build the simulated OnOff Light data provider in this mode, select the :kconfig:option:`CONFIG_BRIDGED_DEVICE_SIMULATED_ONOFF_SHELL` Kconfig option.
+  To build the simulated On/Off Light data provider in this mode, select the :kconfig:option:`CONFIG_BRIDGED_DEVICE_SIMULATED_ONOFF_SHELL` Kconfig option.
   This is enabled by default.

 Additionally, you can decide how many bridged devices the bridge application will support.